English

 The teaching of spelling also follows the prescribed National Curriculum for each year group.
 Learning to recognise the high frequency words on sight is crucial in developing fluency and accuracy in reading and then writing; high frequency words are displayed in all classrooms.
 Spellings are sent home by each year group as part of the children’s home learning tasks; the children are then tested on these words in their weekly spelling tests.
 All pupils are also taught how to spell the technical and specialist vocabulary of subjects at an age appropriate level.

-Please click here for Key Stage 1 English Overview and Key Stage 2 English Overview.
+Please click here for our English Overview .